OWASP/samm/v2.0/beta/core/operations/o-environment-management.md

 ## Maturity 1
 ### Activity
-Responsibilities for patching across the full stack are defined and known .
+TL; DR: Responsibilities for patching across the full stack are defined and known .
 Respective roles patch the particular components in a defined way. (to be updated - see notes)

+On the first maturity level, you've identified applications and 3rd party application components which needs to be updated/ patched, nevertheless if it's the underlying operating system, application server or 3rd party code library.
+You have defined the updating process at least on a high level, so that possible necessary cooperation between multiple teams is guaranteed if necessary and patching can be carried out anytime in case of need (e.g. exploit for a 3rd party component publicly available).

+You're able to find out reasonably quickly the used versions of all components in order to evaluate whether you're affected by a particular public security vulnerability or not.

 #### Maturity Questions
 ##### Q 1